Stability for the Erd\H{o}s-Rothschild problem: Optimal solutions of Problem

 \subsection{Non-optimal attachments}

-We derive a further quantifiable consequence of the extension property in the following lemma, which shows that if a basic optimal solution is extended by an infinitesimal part, if it is not a clone of an existing vertex then the deficit of its contribution is bounded below.
+We derive a further quantifiable consequence of the extension property in the following lemma, which shows that if a basic optimal solution is extended by an infinitesimal part, if it is not a clone of an existing vertex then the deficit of its contribution is bounded away from zero.

 \begin{lemma} Let $s \in \mathbb{N}$ and let $\bm{k} \in \mathbb{N}^s$ have the extension property.
 Then there exists $\eta > 0$ such that the following holds.
 Let $(r^*,\phi^*,\ba^*) \in \opt^*(\bm{k})$ and $\phi \in \Phi_0(r^*+1,\bm{k})$ such that $\phi|_{\binom{[r^*]}{2}}=\phi^*$ and $r^*+1$ is not a clone of any $i \in [r^*]$ under $\phi$.
 Then $\ext(\phi,\ba^*) \leq Q(\bm{k}) - \eta$. \end{lemma}